Monitoring and evaluation: In the United Nations

 The most important agencies of the United Nations have a monitoring and evaluation unit.
 All these agencies are supposed to follow the common standards of the United Nations Evaluation Group (UNEG).
 These norms concern the Institutional framework and management of the evaluation function, the competencies and ethics, and the way to conduct evaluations and present reports (design, process, team selection, implementation, reporting and follow up).
 This group also provides guidelines and relevant documentation to all evaluation organs being part of the United Nations or not.

-Most agencies implementing projects and programmes, even if following the common UNEG standards, have their own handbook and guidelines on how to conduct M&E. Indeed, the UN agencies have different specialisations and have different needs and ways of approaching M&E. The M&E branches of every UN agency are monitored and rated by the Joint Inspection Unit of the United Nations.
+Most agencies implementing projects and programmes, even if following the common UNEG standards, have their own handbook and guidelines on how to conduct M&E. Indeed, the UN agencies have different specialisations and have different needs and ways of approaching M&E. The Joint Inspection Unit of the United Nations periodically conducts system-wide reviews of the evaluation functions of their 28 Participating Organizations.